Tony and Olivier award-winning musical 'Come From Away' will play at Melbourne’s Comedy Theatre once again from 27 August.

 Come From Away softens the horror of the worst terrorist attack in US history, a tragedy that claimed 3000 lives and forever changed American domestic and foreign policy, by focusing on how Gander’s residents rose to the challenge of clothing, housing and feeding thousands of stranded strangers.
 It’s a heart-warming anecdote amid impossibly grim circumstances.

 The cast play multiple roles, switching effortlessly between them with simple accent and costume changes.
-Nicholas Brown portrays one half of a gay couple from LA who are initially wary of being open about their relationship in case the locals are homophobic (they aren’t) as well as a Muslim passenger who’s treated with suspicion and forced to submit to a degrading strip-search.
+In 2019’s performance, Nicholas Brown portrays one half of a gay couple from LA who are initially wary of being open about their relationship in case the locals are homophobic (they aren’t) as well as a Muslim passenger who’s treated with suspicion and forced to submit to a degrading strip-search.
 Islamophobia is touched on, but only briefly before the next foot-stomping number.

 The set is similarly no-frills, with a scattering of chairs and tables repeatedly rearranged to represent the interior of planes, buses and diners.
 Otherwise, much of the staging is left to the imagination.
 It’s a testament to the talent of the cast and the storytelling power of musical theatre that the show never becomes crowded or confusing.

 Musically, the show draws from its subject matter, with Newfoundland-inspired, folksy numbers like “Heave Away” and “Screech In”.
 “Me and the Sky”, a soaring, mournful song in traditional musical theatre style performed by standout Zoe Gertz, is easily the show’s most memorable number.
 A shout-out goes to “Welcome to the Rock”, the anthemic opening number that establishes the show’s relentlessly upbeat tone.